 The alumni programme is supported by the

-- Federal Ministry for Economic Cooperation and Development (BMZ), for alumni from developing and newly industrialised countries in accordance with the DAC-List (PDF, 0.1 MB)
+- (BMZ), for alumni from developing and newly industrialised countries in accordance with the

 The programme aims to extend the skills of alumni, enabling them to resolve development-related issues (BMZ) and challenges in foreign cultural and educational policy (AA).
 It helps alumni engage with each other in academic networks both in their own country and internationally.
 At the same time, alumni are expected to play an active role as disseminators for knowledge transfer.
 Ideally, they maintain long-term ties to Germany and cooperate with universities and companies in Germany.